 Diagnosis of inflammatory arthritis

-Blood tests can help in pinning down a diagnosis.
-Firstly, inflammatory markers such as ESR and CRP are often elevated but don’t give us a specific diagnosis.
+Blood tests can help pinpoint a diagnosis.
+Doctors generally perform a rheumatoid panel test.
+Firstly, inflammatory markers such as ESR and CRP are often elevated, but don’t give us a specific diagnosis.
 However, serologic tests are a little more helpful.
 For example, rheumatoid factor and anti-CCP are raised in rheumatoid arthritis and other diseases such as lupus.
-Therefore, anti-CCP test is a little more specific to rheumatoid arthritis.
+The anti-CCP test is a little more specific to rheumatoid arthritis.
 A positive rheumatoid factor and anti-CCP is ususally termed seropositive.
-In psoriatic arthropathy, these markers are negative, so we name them seronegative.
+These markers are negative in psoriatic arthropathy, so we name this disease seronegative.
 Secondly, genetic tests such as HLA-B27 are positive in seronegative arthritis.
-Finally, uric acid is performed to confirm gout.
+Finally, a uric acid test is performed to confirm gout.

 Imaging can support the diagnosis.
-X-rays may show signs of joint damage.
-Ultrasound or MRI is more sensitive to early joint inflammation and damage.
+X-rays may show signs of joint damage, but ultrasound or MRI is more sensitive to early joint inflammation and damage.

-Sometimes, taking fluid from a swollen joint and testing it for inflammatory cells often assists in making a diagnosis of inflammatory arthritis.
+Sometimes, taking fluid from a swollen joint and testing it for inflammatory cells assists in diagnosing inflammatory arthritis.

 Other common questions related to inflammatory arthritis: